ELELAB/Moonlight2_case_studies/README.md

 cd Moonlight2_DMA_basal_like
 ```

-2. create a virtual environment using conda activate it:
+2. create a virtual environment using conda activate it.
+The environment should be placed in the Moonlight2_DMA_basal_like folder:

 ```
 conda create --prefix ./env_Basal -c conda-forge r-base=4.2 r-pacman r-curl r-ragg r-renv r-osfr r-cairo